USA

 Historical emissions

-Historical emissions are based on the 1990–2021 National Inventory Report (U.S. Government, 2023), which is aligned with the inventory emissions developed by the US Environmental Protection Agency (U.S. Environmental Protection Agency, 2023b).
+Historical emissions are based on the 1990–2022 inventory emissions developed by the US Environmental Protection Agency (EPA) (U.S. Environmental Protection Agency, 2024k).
 The national inventory was reported in AR5 Global Warming Potential (GWP) values.
 We converted all values to AR4 GWP.

 NDC and other targets